 Sacha Inchi protein powder is often considered “the complete package” as it contains all nine essential amino acids, including those needed for building muscle, naturally occurring fiber and antioxidants, calcium, and omega-3 fatty acids.

-Highly digestible and gluten free, sacha inchi protein powder has a light, nutty flavor – a perfect addition to my Pure Power Protein Bars.
+Highly digestible and gluten free, sacha inchi protein powder has a light, nutty flavor – a perfect addition to my Pure Power Organic Vegan Protein Bar.

 Then, a THIRD Outstanding Source of Plant Protein Was Added